Mrgriff2020/qb-scrunchy/README.md

 # qb-scrunchy
-Asimple Scrunchy Script to help players put  up there hair to what is set in the config.
+A simple Scrunchy Script to help players put  up there hair to what is set in the config.